 The Quickest and Easiest Way to get a Literary Agent even during COVID-19

 Many of us are stuck at home.
-The highways are empty.
-The sidewalks are empty.
-So, what are the agents doing?
-Well, many agents are taking advantage of the opportunity to read more.
+What are the agents doing?
+Well, many are taking advantage of the opportunity to read more.
 A lot of the agents I talk to are thinking, “This is great!
 I’ve got more time to read!”

-So, here’s what happened during that conversation: one of our Writing Gym members, Aaron, has this great literary piece that he’s put together.
+Here’s what happened during that conversation: one of our Writing Gym members, Aaron, has this great literary piece he’s put together.
 So right there, on the spot, I was able to tell Jeff about Aaron’s work.
 And Jeff said, “Great.
 Send me the first 50 pages.”

-So, are agents still looking for high quality manuscripts?
+Are agents still looking for high quality manuscripts?
 Are they still making offers?
-Absolutely.
-Are publishing houses still making deals?
-Absolutely.

-Is it still the same old, same old?
-Well, I can tell you what happened for Aaron.
-Like most agents, Jeff Kleinman has one of those submission forms where you put your query, or whatever it is that they’re looking for, in and then eventually you hear back.
+I can tell you what happened for Aaron.
+Like most agents, Jeff Kleinman has one of those submission forms where you put your query, or whatever it is that they’re looking for, in and eventually you hear back.
 Aaron hadn’t heard anything in a while.
 Since I know Jeff, I was able to call him up and check in with him about the status of Aaron’s materials.
 It turns out that he wasn’t able to receive Aaron’s materials.

 But guess what I can do?
 I can send the materials straight his way.
 And I did.